Opioid Use and Addiction Disorders

 • Cough suppressants

 Chronic pain is defined as pain that lasts over three months.
-It is estimated that approximately 51.6 million people in the United States are impacted by chronic pain, and 17.1 million experienced high-impact chronic pain (10).
+It is estimated that approximately 51.6 million people in the United States are impacted by chronic pain, and 17.1 million experience high-impact chronic pain (10).
 Opioids given orally result in immediate and effective relief of severe and acute pain.

 While opioids can be an essential tool in pain management, there is insufficient evidence supporting the long-term benefits of prescription opioid treatment for chronic pain (11).
 Long-term prescription use of opioids has also been linked to increased risk of overdose and opioid misuse (11).